lnassery/ai-offline-evaluations/notebooks/chapter_02/README.md

 # Chapter 2 Notebook – How to Run

 If you’re new to working with Jupyter notebooks, no worries, it's fairly easy setp.

-You can use these steps for chapters 2 - 6.
+You can use these steps for the notebooks associated to chapters 2 - 6.

 ---